lulibrary/montague/README.md

 ```

 ### Language support
-Configure an API object with the ```:language``` keyword argument and a 2-letter ISO 639-1 code to obtain results in English, German, Spanish, Hungarian or Portuguese.
+Configure an API object with the ```:language``` keyword argument and a 2-letter ISO 639-1 symbol to obtain results in English, German, Spanish, Hungarian or Portuguese.

 ### Inspecting reports
 ```ruby